anglerud/makespace_servo_demo/docs/index.md

 The signal is expected to be at 4.8V, but most servos will happily consume 3.3V, all the way up to its maximum operating voltage.

+The above is the most common.
+However, some 180° servos rotate through 90° with a 1ms difference in pulse widths - and so to get them to rotate though the full range - you need to extend the pulse width range from 0.5ms to 2.5ms.
+Hopefully the spec sheet will inform you of this, but sometimes you may have to experiment to see.

 # Other kinds of servos